nezaboodka/reactronic/README.md

 the result is cached and is reused until source fields `name` and `email` are changed.
 Once source fields changed, `contact` value becomes obsolete, thus causing execution of depending reactive function `printContact`.
-Then `printContact` function is executed and causes `contact` re-computation again.
+When `printContact` function runs it causes `contact` to re-computate.

 ## Observable Objects